 Buckwheat has demonstrated IgE-mediated allergic reactions in some cases.
 These allergies may increase the risk of food-induced anaphylaxis (severe allergic reaction) in some babies (1).
-Therefore, it is best to consult a pediatrician before introducing buckwheat to your baby.
+Therefore, it is best to consult a pediatrician before adding buckwheat to your baby’s weaning diet.

 Nutritional Composition Of Buckwheat

 There are two most widely grown types of buckwheat – tartary buckwheat (Fagopyrum tartaricum) and common buckwheat (Fagopyrum esculentum) (2).
 The common buckwheat seeds are used to prepare buckwheat flour, which is then used to make products like pancake mixes and noodles.